Q: There are a lot of cameras out there… which is the best?

 Now, on to cameras:

 Where to look for info and gear?: There's lots of great sites out there.
 Although owned by Amazon, I like DPreview.com … there are new models coming out every week and they do a good job of staying on top of them.
 When buying, I always look to Amazon.com first and BHphotovideo.com second.
 Amazon has a great return policy and B+H is just a great camera shop.
 Sadly, the SF photo scene is pretty weak.
 The best Bay-Area shop is Keeble and Shuchat in Palo Alto — they also have a great rental department.
 Additionally, as a student, you can get 6-months of free (then 50% off) Amazon.com "Prime" service which I use a lot.

 What do you really need?: Rarely will you need a camera with greater than 16MP — especially if they're a "good" 16MP (camera makers tend to agree — most all 4/3 mirror-less interchangeable lens camera are 16MP for a reason).
 Older cameras had higher pixel counts but much greater noise.
 Recent trends in the camera world is to have fewer, but higher-quality resolutions and the cameras listed below have great sensors that will yield a good image with little/no noise.
-Also, many new models feature larger sensors which are also capable of capturing a great noise-free image.
-One of the main differentiators between a $250 and a $400 camera is the quality of the sensor.
+Also, many new models feature physically larger sensors (up to full-frame 35mm) which are also capable of capturing a great noise-free image.
+One of the main differentiators between a $200 and a $600 camera is the quality of the sensor.
+Very inexpensive camera offer a 1/1.7in sensor... compare the physical size differences and it's easy to see why the sensor on the Sony RX-100 (a 1in-CX format sensor) is better than the one in your iPhone.